Cryptology-Algorithm-Lab/Cryptology-Algorithm-Lab.github.io/index.md

               Date & Place : 01:00 PM, May 20 / Natural Science Building 701
             </li>
             <li>
-              Title : <i>Translating Zero-Knowledge Research into Real-World Web3 Solutions: zkLogin and more</i>
+              Title : <i>Translating Zero-Knowledge Research into Real-World Web3 Solutions: zkLogin and More</i>
             </li>
             <details>
                 <summary>
-                    (For lecture abstract, click the arrow)
+                    (For the lecture abstract, click the arrow.)
                 </summary>
                <b>Abstract</b>: In this talk, I will share some of my recent works on bringing zk to real-world usecases.
 As the main part of the talk, I will discuss how zkLogin has simplified users' onboarding process by using identity tokens from platforms like Google or Facebook to authenticate transactions.
 Instead of managing new secrets, users can sign in with their existing accounts, and zero-knowledge proofs ensure that the link between a user’s off-chain and on-chain identity stays hidden.
 Since its launch on the Sui blockchain, zkLogin has processed over 7 million zkLogin-signed transactions, containing around 2.5 million unique Zero-Knowledge Proofs (as of March 17, 2025), making it one of the most widely used zkApp.
 Additionally I will cover some extra use-cases like targeted Airdrops.
             </details>